 • Staying informed about your child’s education and communicating with the school by promptly reading all notices from the school or the school district and responding, as appropriate

-Paper copies of the LEA Parent Involvement Plan are available in the Parent Resource Center or can be mailed to you by contacting your child’s administrator or the Title I director, Annette Murphy at 770-834-7077.
+Paper copies of the LEA Parent Involvement Plan are available in the Parent Resource Center or can be mailed to you by contacting your child’s administrator or the Title I director,

 Georgia law passed in 2009 (House Bill 251) and as required by the Official Code of Georgia Annotated (O.C.G.A.) §20-2- 2131, requires school systems to inform parents of their intradistrict transfer rights.